-You can also ask for a mandatory reconsideration or appeal after the deadline if you have a good chance of winning, but they do sometimes say no. Your request will only definitely not be accepted if 13 months have passed since you were sent the decision.
+You can also ask for a mandatory reconsideration or appeal after the deadline if you have a good chance of winning, but they do sometimes say no. Your request is likely to be accepted if less than 13 months have passed since you were sent the decision.